416rehman/splite/README.md

 # SPLITE - Multi-Purpose Discord v13 Bot
 ### Now supports Music, Moderation, and more!

-Splite is a free to use multi-purpose Discord bot.
+Splite is a free to use multipurpose Discord bot.
 It is designed to be a flexible and easy to use.

 ⭐ Consider starring the repo on GitHub to help with development! ⭐